-One thing I’ve discovered is that when I’m too busy with too many things I turn to God for strength.
+I’ve discovered that when I’m too busy with too many things, I turn to God for strength.
 He is faithful to provide it, but there is so much more of God that I’m missing out on.
-So much more of a relationship that only comes when I am still with Him.
-When I dig deep in His presence.
+There is a relationship that only comes when I am still with Him, when I dig deep into His presence.
 I love this quote by Henri Nouwen:

 “So we try to do more while our energies ebb away and we become like uprooted trees with our roots wildly groping for the sky.
 Thus we anxiously throw our arms toward heaven, praying for extra grace and special enabling, when instead we should be planted again in nourishing soil.
 That soil is not meant to make us do less, but to change our priorities so that we take time to be still.
 And in the stillness, find new strength and hope.”

-During our current season, our family’s only weekly commitments are work, school, and Sunday church, and it’s a good feeling.
-The kids go to bed early, and John and I have time to connect.
-Since we are still in the “adjustment” time with the new kids we’ve adopted, everyone needs this time to adjust to being a family without the busyness of life getting in the way.
+When we first adopted, our family’s only weekly commitments were work, school, and Sunday church.
+It was a good feeling.
+The kids went to bed early, and John and I had time to connect.
+We were still in the “adjustment” time with the new kids.
+Everyone needed this time to adjust to being a family without the busy-ness of life getting in the way.

 Have faith that God will direct you toward the priorities that align with His.